microp11/quick/content/planning/the-goal.md

 The purpose of the trip is to challenge oneself, to enjoy and explore.
 Speed of travel is secondary to exploring and I have set aside up to a month for doing this trip.
 This is going to be fun! my first solo multi-day paddle.

 > Even the best plans sometime fail.
 Stop and regroup.
 I did not complete my circumnavigation in 2023.
-I have paddled clockwise from North Rustico to Cap Egmont, about 350km.
-The remaining 200km, from Cap Egmont to North Rustico will be completed this year, 2024.
+I have paddled clockwise from North Rustico to Cape Egmont, about 350km.
+The remaining 200km, from Cape Egmont to North Rustico will be completed this year, 2024.